 b i o

-He created some of the first pictures made with pixels at the Xerox Palo Alto Research Center in 1975, and built articulated 3D creatures with mainframes at Information International Incorporated in 1976.
+In 1975 he made digital paintings at the Xerox Palo Alto Research Center, then transitioned to building articulated 3D creatures at Information International Incorporated in 1976.

 You can read about his life and work here.